 Sodium - is not considered a toxic metal.
 5,000 to 10,000 milligrams per day are consumed by normal healthy adults without adverse effects.
 The average intake of sodium from water is usually only a fraction of that consumed in a normal diet.
 People suffering from certain medical conditions such as hypertension may require a sodium restricted diet, in which case the intake of sodium from drinking water could be significant.
 Sodium is a significant factor in assessing water for irrigation and plant watering.
 High sodium levels affect soil structure and a plant's ability to take up water.

 Sulphate (SO4) - concentrations over 500 mg/L can be a laxative to some humans and livestock.
 Sulphate levels over 500 mg/L may be a concern for livestock receiving marginal intakes of certain trace minerals.
 Very high levels of sulphates have been associated with some brain disorders in cattle and pigs.

 Total Dissolved Solids (TDS) - comprise inorganic salts and small amounts of organic matter that are dissolved in water.
-The principal constituents are usually the cations calcium, magnesium, sodium and potassium and the anions carbonate, bicarbonate, chloride, sulphate and, particularly in groundwater, nitrate (from agricultural sources).
+The principal constituents are usually the cations calcium, magnesium, and sodium, and the anions carbonate, bicarbonate, sulphate, chloride, and nitrate.